pytorch/torchtune/docs/source/tutorials/datasets.rst

       split: train
       train_on_input: False

-This configuration demonstrates how to seamlessly integrate two datasets from different formats for comprehensive training.
+The preceding snippet demonstrates how you can configure each individual dataset's parameters, then combine them into a single concatenated dataset for training.

 Customizing instruct templates
 ------------------------------